The Noyes Museum Mission

 As the sole fine art museum in the region, The Noyes Museum maintains our founders’ dedication to preserving, highlighting, interpreting, and celebrating the arts.
 Currently, four galleries in the Noyes Museum change seasonally to present the finest contemporary and historic artwork in a variety of media.
 The Museum boasts a serene lakeside setting adjacent to the Edwin B. Forsythe National Wildlife Refuge and is located minutes from downtown Atlantic City and dining and shopping at Historic Smithville Village.

-Richard Stockton College of NJ Collaborates with Noyes Museum of Art
+Stockton University Collaborates with Noyes Museum of Art

 Noyes Gallery at Seaview